MoveMasters/MoveEasy/README.md

 - Desktop client for the mover running React
 - Mobile client for the transferee running React Native
-- Server to manage the WebRTC video and chat between clients
+- WebRTC socket server to manage video streams between clients
-- General purpose server to mange the rest
+- General purpose server to interface with the database

 ## How it Works